ai-techsystems/deepC/README.md

 # deepC
-**vendor independent deep learning library, compiler and inference framework**

-*designed for small form-factor devices including μControllers, IoT and Edge devices*
+is a **vendor independent deep learning library, compiler and inference framework** designed for small form-factor devices including **μControllers, IoT and Edge devices**

 👉[click here to see it in action](http://cainvas.ai-tech.systems/)👈